moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/august-communication-info/checklists/debugging-checklist.md

 DM: this will be your debugging checklist.
 We can edit it together.

-DM: todoMM: read this note on blockers again, as your Friday work is relying only on AI queries.
+(done)DM: todoMM: read this note on blockers again, as your Friday work is relying only on AI queries.
 I specifically mentioned in the Thursday review that asking AI is only one part of the debugging process.
 If all you did was ask AI, but you didn't do the other stuff in the debugging checklist, you are not truly blocked.
 # note on blockers
 * When you report a blocker, I'll expect you to have tried all the relevant items on this checklist and documented the result.
 That way I can understand EXACTLY where you got stuck and based on that, tailor my response so that you learn key This will help me help you, and it will help you when you come back to work on the bug.
 * You're not truly "blocked" if you haven't "shot all the arrows in your quiver" (i.e., tried all the debugging checklist items that you can try).